simontoens/STObjCToolbelt/README.md

 Various more or less helpful utility classes:

-MultiDictionary - Values can map to keys.
+MultiDictionary - A one-to-many dictionary.

 NSData+Base64 - Base64 encoding for NSData.